dannyrojo/YoutubeRead/README.md

 2. Install the dependencies:
     - Navigate to the backend folder (and create a virtual environment if you want with "python3 -m venv nameofvenv")
     - pip install -r requirements.txt

 3. Run the test_scripts
-    - Navigate to the test_scripts folder, these are fully functioning
+    - Navigate to the test_scripts folder, these are fully functioning with either a single video or a whole playlist.
-    - python3 yt_summarizer.py https://YOUTUBEURL.com
+    - python3 tunnelblaster.py https://www.YOUTUBEURL.com/watch?=aslifjasfl  (replace with your URL)
-    - These will download to the test_scripts folder
+    - The results will download to the test_scripts folder

 -   **Setting up the browser extension**

 1. Start the backend server:
-    -Navigate to the backend folder and run app.py after installing requirements.txt (see instructions for running Python Scripts)
+    -Navigate to the backend folder and run app.py after installing dependencies (see instructions for installing dependencies above)

 2. Load the extension **Important -- You need to adjust the manifest.json file to run the background scripts**
     - Check the manifest.json file and adjust the background scripts setting.
 Chrome uses service-workers, firefox does not.
 Comment out one you don't use.